probe-rs/probe-rs/README.md

 They all implement the GDB protocol and their own protocol on top of it to enable GDB to commuicate with the debug probe.
 This is not standardized and also little bit unstable sometimes.
 For every tool the commands are different and so on.

-This project leaves away the GDB layer and provides a direct interface to the debug probe, which then enables other software, for example [VisualStudio](https://code.visualstudio.com/blogs/2018/08/07/debug-adapter-protocol-website) to use it's debug functionality.
+This project gets rid of the GDB layer and provides a direct interface to the debug probe, which then enables other software, for example [VisualStudio](https://code.visualstudio.com/blogs/2018/08/07/debug-adapter-protocol-website) to use it's debug functionality.

 What's more is that we can use CoreSight to its full extent.
 We can trace and modify memory as well as registers in real time.